ACEsuit/ACEdensitymatrix/README.md

 ```julia
 using ACEdensitymatrix
 ```

+NOTE: Currently, some dependencies of this packages only allow Julia 1.9 so please use Julia 1.9 to install and use this package, for the time being.

 # Data

 The data we used in this project is the DFT results of some typical molecules with the level of theory being DFT ωB97X-D/6-31G(d).
 We archive the data for reproducibility at [doi.org/10.18419/DARUS-4902](https://doi.org/10.18419/DARUS-4902), which can be read into Julia as